AACP Transformation Center

 • Medical Billing for Educators Programming Series

-• This interactive, one-day workshop is designed specifically for pharmacy educators and focuses on practical strategies to teach key topics related to medical billing and pharmacist payment, such as pharmacists’ opportunities to provide services and get paid, contracting, and credentialing in outpatient settings.
-Registration coming Fall 2025.
+• Medical Billing Workshop 201: This interactive, one-day workshop took place on January 22.
+This workshop was designed specifically for pharmacy educators and focuses on practical strategies to teach key topics related to medical billing and pharmacist payment, such as pharmacists’ opportunities to provide services and get paid, contracting, and credentialing in outpatient settings.
+In case you missed it, you can find the workshop recordings and materials on AACP Learn for purchase.

 Additional ATC Resources